DeyaZ88/magento/README.md

 ## Install

-Using FTP, upload entire content from inside upload folder to the root of your magento store.
+extract magenot-payfort.zip

-Note: please make sure the dir [Magento1 root folder]/var/connect is writable.
+Using FTP, upload entire extracted files to the root of your magento store.

 ## Changelog